 "Well.
 Guess I have a job to do," Travis said, rubbing his hands together and heading for the back door.

-"I'll get the meat," Kris offered, heading for the kitchen, and when she had gotten the platter of meat from the fridge she snuck a look out the back window.
-What would she do if he hated her?
-What would happen with Brian?
-He loved his brother, and she couldn't come between them.
-She either had to make this work, or... or...
+"I'll get the food," Kris offered, heading for the kitchen, and when she had gotten the platter of meat from the fridge she snuck a look out the back window.
+What if Travis didn't think she was good enough for his brother?
+Brian was a really nice guy, and he treated her like a queen.
+But he loved his brother, and blood was thicker than water.
+She didn't want to cause trouble between them.
+She either had to make this work, or...

 "Hey, Kris?"
-Brian came up behind her and caught her in his arms, giving her a squeeze.
-"I just realized I forgot to stop for the soda on the way home."
+Brian came up behind her and wrapped his arms around her waist.
+"I just realized we forgot to stop for the soda on the way home."

 "No way," he grinned.
-"I'd give you the keys and you'd never come back."
+"I'm afraid if I give you the keys, you'd never come back."
 He looked over her shoulder out the window.
 "Seriously, though.
 You won't leave if I leave you alone here with him for five minutes, will you?"

 "Good.
-One more kiss and I'm outta here."
-He got his kiss, then dug in his pocket for his keys.
+I'm outta here."
+He gave her cheek a quick kiss, then dug in his pocket for his keys.
 "Be right back.
 Pepsi or Coke?"

 "We've got burgers and brats.
 What'll you have?"

 "One of each would be great."
-Travis looked back toward the house.
+Travis helped her set her load down, then looked back toward the house.
 "Where's Brian?"

 "On a soda run.
 He'll be right back."